seng350/course/README.md

 9%, based on class attendance, project participation, and activity in Github and Slack.

 ### Project
-One group project, 40% of the mark.
+One group project, 30% of the mark.
 Group project marks are scaled according to individual performance.
 This is assessed by instructor observation and peer evaluation.

 ### Midterms
-Oct 5th, 20% of final grade.
-Missing midterm makes the final worth 50%.
+early Oct, 20% of final grade. late Oct/early Nov, 20% of final grade. late Nov, 20% of final grade.

-Nov 10, 20% of final grade.
+Missing a midterm reweights the other midterms to 30%.

 ### Final
 There is no final.

-### Resources
+## Resources

 1. [Slack](https://seng330uvic.slack.com)
 2. [Github help pages](https://help.github.com)
 3. [Github bootcamp](https://help.github.com/articles/set-up-git/)

-#### Books
+### Books
 * SEI Software Architecture in Practice, Len Bass, Paul Clements, Rick Kazman.
 3rd Edition.
 2013.

-#### Other texts
+### Other texts
 * Design It!
 From Programmer to Software Architect, by Michael Keeling, Pragmatic Programmers 2017.
 * Just Enough Software Architecture, by George Fairbanks, Marshall and Brainerd, 2010.
 * Documenting Software Architectures, by Paul Clements et al., Addison-Wesley, 2011.